SamOdum/base-mern/README.md

 ## Server-side usage(PORT: 8000)

-Here is how to initialize and run the server aspect
+Here is how to initialize and run the server side

 ### Prepare your secret